-

 5.1 Pharmacodynamics:

-of Mexidol is due to its antihypoxant, antioxidant and membrane-protective action.
-It inhibits lipid peroxidation processes, increases superoxide dismutase activity, increases the lipid-protein ratio, reduces membrane viscosity and increases membrane fluidity.
-The drug modulates the activity of membrane-bound enzymes (calcium-independent phosphodiesterase, adenylate cyclase, acetylcholinesterase), receptor complexes (benzodiazepine, gamma-aminobutyric acid (GABA), acetylcholine), which enhances their ability to bind to ligands, helps to preserve the structural and functional organization of biomembranes, transport neurotransmitters and improve synaptic transmission.
-Mexidol® increases the content of dopamine in the brain.
-It causes enhancement of compensatory activity of aerobic glycolysis and reduction of the inhibition rate of oxidative processes in the Krebs cycle under hypoxia with an increased content of adenosine triphosphate (ATP), creatine phosphate and activation of energy-synthesizing functions of mitochondria, as well as promotes stabilization of cell membranes.
+Mexidol®'s mechanism of action is due to its antihypoxic, antioxidant, and membrane-protective effects.
+It inhibits lipid peroxidation, increases superoxide dismutase activity, improves the lipid-protein ratio, reduces membrane viscosity, and increases membrane fluidity.
+It modulates the activity of membrane-bound enzymes (calcium-independent phosphodiesterase, adenylate cyclase, acetylcholinesterase) and receptor complexes (benzodiazepine, gamma-aminobutyric acid (GABA), and acetylcholine), enhancing their ligand-binding capacity, helping to maintain the structural and functional organization of biomembranes, neurotransmitter transport, and improve synaptic transmission.
+Mexidol® increases dopamine levels in the brain.
+It causes an increase in the compensatory activity of aerobic glycolysis and a decrease in the degree of inhibition of oxidative processes in the Krebs cycle under hypoxic conditions with an increase in the content of adenosine triphosphate (ATP), creatine phosphate and activation of the energy-synthesizing functions of mitochondria, stabilization of cell membranes.

 Pharmacodynamic effects

-The drug has an antihypoxic, membrane-protective, nootropic, anticonvulsant, anxiolytic effect, and increases the body’s resistance to stress.
-The drug increases the body’s resistance to major damaging factors and oxygen-dependent pathological conditions (shock, hypoxia and ischemia, impaired cerebral circulation, intoxication with alcohol and antipsychotic agents (neuroleptics)).
-It stabilizes membrane structures of blood cells (erythrocytes and platelets) in hemolysis.
+: It has antihypoxic, membrane-protective, nootropic, anticonvulsant, and anxiolytic effects, and increases the body's resistance to stress.
+The drug increases the body's resistance to the effects of major damaging factors and oxygen-dependent pathological conditions (shock, hypoxia and ischemia, cerebrovascular accidents, alcohol intoxication, and intoxication with antipsychotic drugs (neuroleptics)).
+It stabilizes the membrane structures of blood cells (erythrocytes and platelets) during hemolysis.

-Mexidol® improves cerebral metabolism and blood supply to the brain, improves microcirculation and rheological properties of blood, and reduces platelet aggregation.
-It has a hypolipidemic effect, reduces the levels of total cholesterol and low-density lipoproteins (LDLs).
+Mexidol® improves cerebral metabolism and cerebral blood flow, improves microcirculation and blood rheology, and reduces platelet aggregation.
+It has a hypolipidemic effect, reducing total cholesterol and low-density lipoprotein (LDL) levels.

-Mexidol® normalizes metabolic processes in ischemic myocardium, reduces the necrosis area, restores and improves myocardial electrical activity and contractility, as well as increases coronary blood flow in the ischemia area and mitigates the consequences of reperfusion syndrome in acute coronary insufficiency.
-It increases antianginal activity of nitrates.
+Mexidol® normalizes metabolic processes in the ischemic myocardium, reduces the area of necrosis, restores and improves electrical activity and myocardial contractility, increases coronary blood flow in the ischemic zone, and reduces the consequences of reperfusion syndrome in acute coronary insufficiency.
+It enhances the antianginal activity of nitro drugs.

-Mexidol® promotes preservation of retinal ganglion cells and optic nerve fibers in progressive neuropathy caused by chronic ischemia and hypoxia.
-It improves the functional activity of the retina and optic nerve, and increases the visual acuity.
+Mexidol® helps preserve retinal ganglion cells and optic nerve fibers in progressive neuropathy caused by chronic ischemia and hypoxia.
+It improves the functional activity of the retina and optic nerve, increasing visual acuity.

-The drug reduces enzymatic toxemia and endogenous intoxication in patients with acute pancreatitis.
+It reduces enzymatic toxemia and endogenous intoxication in acute pancreatitis.

-The results of the statistical analysis of the adverse events frequency as well as the results of laboratory tests and physical examination demonstrate the absence of significant differences between the compared groups in terms of the primary safety endpoints, which is indicative of the comparable nature of the safety profiles of Mexidol® and Mexidol® FORTE 250 and the placebo.
-The subanalysis performed in patients of different age groups confirmed the similar nature of safety profiles of Mexidol®+Mexidol® FORTE 250 (ethylmethylhydroxypyridine succinate) and the placebo.
+The results of the statistical analysis of the incidence of adverse events, laboratory test results, and physical examination demonstrate the absence of significant differences between the compared groups in terms of the main safety parameters, which indicates a comparable safety profile of the studied drugs Mexidol® and Mexidol® FORTE 250 and Placebo.
+A subanalysis in patients of different age groups demonstrated a similar safety profile of Mexidol® + Mexidol® FORTE 250 (ethyl methylhydroxypyridine succinate) and Placebo.

 5.2.Pharmacokinetics:

-When administered intramuscularly, the drug is detected in blood plasma within 4 h after administration.
-The time-to-peak-concentration Tmax is 0.45-0.5 h.
-Cmax at an administration dose of 400-500 mg is 3.5-4.0 µg/mL
+Following intramuscular administration, absorption is detectable in plasma for 4 hours after administration.
+The time to reach maximum concentration (Tmax) is 0.45-0.5 hours.
+Cmax after administration of a dose of 400-500 mg is 3.5-4.0 mcg/ml.

-The drug rapidly exits the blood stream into organs and tissues and is rapidly eliminated from the body.
-The mean residence time of the drug (MRT) is 0.7-1.3 h.
+Rapidly passes from the bloodstream into organs and tissues and is rapidly eliminated from the body.
+The drug's mean residence time (MRT) is 0.7-1.3 hours.

-The drug is metabolized in the liver by glucuronic conjugation.
-5 metabolites have been identified: 3-oxypyridine phosphate is formed in the liver and decompounds into phosphoric acid and 3-oxypyridine by alkaline phosphatase; the 2nd metabolite is pharmacologically active, is formed in large quantities and detected in the urine 1-2 days after administration; the 3rd metabolite is excreted in large quantities with urine; the 4th and 5th metaolites are glucuronic conjugates.
+Metabolized in the liver by glucuronide conjugation.
+Five metabolites have been identified: 3-hydroxypyridine phosphate – formed in the liver, with the participation of alkaline phosphatase, it breaks down into phosphoric acid and 3-hydroxypyridine; the 2nd metabolite is pharmacologically active, formed in large quantities and detected in urine 1-2 days after administration; the 3rd is excreted in large quantities in the urine; the 4th and 5th are glucuronide conjugates.

-The drug is excreted mainly with urine, typically in the glucuronic conjugated form and in insignificant amounts in the unchanged form.
+The drug is excreted mainly in urine, mainly in glucuronide-conjugated form and in small amounts unchanged.

 5.3.
 Preclinical safety data